Larry Laffer: Conception and design

-Regarding Larry's male chauvinism, his designer Al Lowe said that Larry is intended as a satire of that type of man, rather than an endorsement of it.
-Lowe said he looked for an unconventional adventure game protagonist that could be "butt of all the jokes" in a game that would not be about saving the world or rescuing princesses but would rather deal with adult themes using humor.
+Regarding Larry's male chauvinism, his designer, Al Lowe, said that Larry is intended as a satire of that type of man, rather than an endorsement of it.
+Lowe said he looked for an unconventional adventure game protagonist that could be "the butt of all the jokes" in a game that would not be about saving the world or rescuing princesses, but would rather deal with adult themes using humor.
 He recalled: "I tried to make him the opposite of a GQ model: short, overweight, balding, with comb-over hair, and so on.
-Larry is out of shape, losing his hair, not very successful with women, always thinking about sex - in other words, he's exactly like most guys. (...)
+Larry is out of shape, losing his hair, not very successful with women, always thinking about sex – in other words, he's exactly like most guys. (...)
 The tough part was making Larry likable, since at first glance, he comes off as smarmy, sexist, and unlikable.
 I tried to make Larry resemble most guys I know: neither morons nor geniuses, basically honest and good, with a desire for more sex than they actually get.
 Men relate to Larry because no matter how big a loser you are, you're not as bad off as Larry!"